gvwilson/rsdx/README.md

 1. Introduce the idea of big-oh and use it to explain why a lazy implementation of percolation is so much faster.

 1. Use box-counting to estimate the fractal dimension and compare to density vs. distance.
-    -   Note: this is currently two sections that I'll combine.
     -   Use this to motivate use of DVC to manage files that are too large for Git.

 1. Show how to use mocks to test a program like invasion percolation that relies on pseudo-randomness.